Bell Centre: Ice hockey

-Bell Centre hosted its first Stanley Cup Finals in 2021, with Game 3 and 4 against the defending champion Tampa Bay Lightning played inside the arena.
-The Canadiens were allowed to have 2,500 people during the first and second round, then 3,500 for the semifinals and the Stanley Cup Finals due to Quebec's public health restrictions in response to the COVID-19 pandemic, although multiple fans stated that the limit was exceded.
-The Canadiens had hoped to further increase their capacity limit to 10,500 fans for the Stanley Cup Finals, however that request was denied by the Quebec government.
+Bell Centre hosted its first Stanley Cup Final in 2021, with Game 3 and 4 against the defending champion Tampa Bay Lightning played inside the arena.
+The Canadiens were allowed to have 2,500 people during the first and second round, then 3,500 for the semi-finals and the Stanley Cup Final due to the Government of Quebec's public health restrictions in response to the COVID-19 pandemic, although multiple fans stated that the limit was exceeded.
+The Canadiens had hoped to further increase their capacity limit to 10,500 fans for the Stanley Cup Finals, however that request was denied by the Government of Quebec.
 While the arena's capacity was limited during the playoffs, thousands more fans gathered outside the arena to watch the games on a TV screen outside of the La Cage sports bar situated adjacent to the Bell Centre.

-From September 26th to October 8th, 2021, 7,500 fans were allowed at Bell Centre for the pre-season games, and for the opening night on October 16, the Quebec government made new rules and stated that the Canadiens could return to its full capacity of 21,105 people.
+From September 26 to October 8, 2021, 7,500 fans were allowed at the Bell Centre for the Canadiens’ pre-season games, and for the home opener on October 16, the Government of Quebec made new rules and stated that the Canadiens could return to its full capacity of 21,105 people.

-On April 20, 2024, the Bell Centre hosted its first home game for the new club named Montreal Victoire of the Professional Women's Hockey League (PWHL), a match against the Toronto Sceptres that was marketed as the "Duel at the Top", reflecting the two teams' position atop the league standings at the time.
-The sellout crowd of 21,105 set a new attendance record for a women's hockey game.
+On April 20, 2024, Bell Centre hosted its first home game for the new PWHL team Montreal Victoire, a special match played against the Toronto Sceptres that was marketed as the "Duel at the Top", reflecting the two teams' position atop the league standings at the time.
+The sell-out crowd of 21,105 set a new attendance record for a women's hockey game.
 The PWHL returned to the Bell Centre on March 1, 2025 between the Montreal Victoire and the Boston Fleet.